Skip to content

 Compliance, Contributions, and Communications—Handled

-- Eligibility rules: We configure waiting periods and hours requirements that align with your hiring cadence.
+• Eligibility rules: We help you set waiting periods and hours requirements that match your hiring pace while staying compliant.

-- Employer contributions: We model percentage vs. flat-dollar contributions so your plan is attractive and sustainable.
+• Employer contributions: We model percentage vs. flat-dollar strategies to keep your plan attractive without overshooting your budget.

-- Ongoing support: New-hire adds, terminations, COBRA handoffs, and renewal strategy are part of our service cycle.
+• Ongoing support: New-hire adds, terminations, COBRA coordination, and renewal preparation are all part of our year-round service.

 Three Fast Frameworks for Better Small Group Plans

-- Contribution strategy swap: Move from percentage-based employer contributions to a tiered flat-dollar approach that protects the budget while remaining competitive.
+2. Contribution strategy swap: Switching from percentage-based contributions to tiered flat-dollar contributions can protect your budget while staying competitive.

 Talk With a Small Group Health Specialist